-Sexual violence prevention efforts have, in recent years, turned toward engaging men and masculine folks as potential offenders to engaging them as allies and leaders in violence prevention.
-This approach seeks to address risk factors for sexual violence perpetration linked to gender norms associated with men and masculinities.
-In 2018, the Sexual Assault Prevention & Education Center (SAPEC) at the University of Kansas will be launching men's engagement program for men and masculine folks.
-This multi-week, cohort based program is intended to facilitate dialogue encouraging and challenging participants to critically examine their masculinity in the context of the campus community, discuss the systemic connections between traditional masculinity and sexual violence, and create personal definitions and counter-narratives to dominant masculinity.
-This program, which will be named by the inaugural student participants, will engage in in dialogue on the following topics:
+Sexual violence prevention efforts have, in recent years, shifted from engaging men and masculine folks as potential offenders to engaging them as allies and leaders in violence prevention.
+This approach seeks to address risk factors for sexual violence perpetration linked to gender norms associated with masculinity.
+In 2019, the Sexual Assault Prevention & Education Center (SAPEC) at the University of Kansas launched the KU Men's Action Project.
+This multi-week program is intended to facilitate dialogue that encourages participants to critically examine the connections between unhealthy masculinity and sexual violence.
+Through this process, participants will create personal definitions healthy masculinity and identify ways in which they can change campus culture for the better.
+This program, will engage in in dialogue on the following topics:

 - Racism and Rape Culture

 - Feminism and Gender Equity

 - Men and Violence

 - Healthy Relationships